saheedchy/Car_Sales_Dashboard/README.md

 ### 6. Visualizations: The dashboard relies on various chart types to present insights:

-Bar charts and Clustered Column Charts (for dealer performance, body style, etc.).
+Bar charts and Clustered Column Charts (for dealer performance, body style, etc.). <br>
-Line Graphs (for sales trends over time, like weekly or monthly trends).
+Line Graphs (for sales trends over time, like weekly or monthly trends). <br>
 Pie or Donut Charts (for distribution by color or body style).
 Map Visuals (for geographical sales distribution by Dealer Region).
 Slicers/Filters: These enable the interactivity of the dashboard, allowing users to dynamically filter data by criteria such as Year, Dealer Region, Model, Company, Engine, and Transmission.